 Put Your School Garden to Bed

-Your school garden may welcome back returning students in late summer with a bountiful harvest of tomatoes, zucchini, and other summer vegetables, and you may look forward to a continued harvest of kale, Brussels sprouts, and other cool season crops in the fall.
+Your school food garden may welcome back returning students in late summer with a bountiful harvest of tomatoes, zucchini, and other summer vegetables, and you may look forward to a continued harvest of kale, Brussels sprouts, and other cool season crops in the fall.
 If you are lucky enough to have cold frames, row covers, or some other type of protection, the harvest season may continue into late fall or even the winter months, depending on your climate.
 But unless you are in a climate mild enough to allow year-round gardening, sooner or later frost and cold temperatures will close the outdoor food garden down for the winter.
 So early to mid-fall is the time to begin discussing with your student gardeners how they might “put the garden to bed” for the season.

 Why is this seasonal chore important?
 A little care in the fall can reduce the likelihood of insect and disease problems next year, as well as prevent soil erosion, add organic matter to improve soil structure, and reduce the loss of important nutrients in the soil over the winter.
 It’s also a great opportunity for some interesting lessons in how various insects and fungi have adapted to survive the winter’s cold.